Government Wash Area Information

 Three images of various scenes from around Government Wash area.
 The first image is of a broken-down vehicle with miscellaneous trash piled up next to it.
 The second image is of a natural slope within Government Wash where trash has been dumped and scattered.
 The third image is of a burned-out vehicle.

-Lake Mead NRA leadership is committed to working with the Tribes, local community, and recreation groups to transparently develop a long-term solution that makes Government Wash an enjoyable, safe, and family-friendly visitor destination.
-This solution includes designated roads, camping infrastructure, and resources the park needs to protects the area’s natural beauty and preserves cultural artifacts.
+Over the closure period, Lake Mead NRA leadership is committed to working with the Tribes, local community, and recreation groups to transparently develop a long-term solution that makes Government Wash an enjoyable, safe, and family-friendly visitor destination.
+Solutions may include additional designated roads that reach the water, camping infrastructure, and/or resources the park needs to protect the area’s natural beauty and preserve cultural artifacts, as well as other potential recreational opportunities that the community identifies.

-Community meetings are being planned for the fall.
-In the meantime, community feedback and ideas on the Government Wash area are welcome any time prior to the meetings at e-mail us.
+Community meetings are being planned for the fall and winter.
+The park has also applied for a grant to help fund planning, development, and staffing to help revitalize and reopen the area.
+In the meantime, public feedback and ideas on the Government Wash area are welcome prior to the meetings.

 Frequently Asked Questions

-What types of people are creating all the problems at Government Wash?
+What types of use is creating the problems at Government Wash?

-It is not just who is visiting Government Wash, but also the large numbers of people visiting and overnight camping in a primitive camping area that does not have the infrastructure or capacity to support so many people.
-As a result, NPS staff are seeing accumulation of significant amounts of trash, human waste, illegal campfire rings, illegal roads, and other detritus in the area.
-There is also significant damage to natural and cultural resources, as well as web of more than 100 miles of illegal roads that make the area difficult for search and rescue efforts.
+It is not just who is visiting Government Wash, but moreover the large numbers of people visiting and overnight camping in a primitive area that does not have the infrastructure or capacity to support so many people.
+As a result, NPS staff are seeing an accumulation of significant amounts of trash, human waste, illegal campfire rings, illegal roads, and other detritus in the area.
+There is also significant damage to natural and cultural resources, as well as a network of more than 100 miles of illegal roads that make the area difficult for law enforcement and search and rescue response.

 Your press release mentioned a significant number of law enforcement incidents in Government Wash.
 Can you elaborate?

-For example, from January 2022 to February 2024, Lake Mead National Recreation Area law enforcement staff responded to more than 500 incidents at Government Wash.
+From January 2022 to February 2024, Lake Mead National Recreation Area law enforcement staff responded to more than 500 incidents in the Government Wash area.
 The incidents range from routine, low-level law enforcement activity, such as vehicle registration infractions, pets off-leash, camping violations, littering, drugs, etc., to medical and search and rescue incidents.
-NPS rangers have also seen an increase in more serious incidents and crimes, such as assaults, sex offenses, fugitive apprehensions, fires, suicides and other fatalities.
+NPS rangers have also seen an increase in more serious incidents and crimes, such as assaults, sex offenses, fugitive apprehensions, fires, suicides, and other fatalities.

 The National Park Service is committed to working with the public to find the best way to manage Government Wash in the most effective way for both the public and the NPS.
 Lake Mead National Recreation Area leadership are looking at a variety of ideas and possible strategies to meet this goal.